wp-plugins/bepro-listings/readme.txt

 = TRANSLATIONS =

 You can contribute languages that are not yet supported by the plugin.
 Documentation regarding how to do this is available on our website.
-If you find deficiencies in our use of localization, please reach out.
+If you find deficiencies in our use of localization, simply reach out.
 The usefulness of BePro Listings beyond english, is very important to us.
 Here is a list of currently supported languages

 * Spanish (Spain) - BePro Software Team
 * French (France) - BePro Software Team